miallema/miallema/README.md

-You can reach me at michael.allemann [at] protonmail.com
+You can reach me at info [at] cyberdeck.ch